-- A. Continue to emphasize the balance in transportation modes and the choice in travel modes for increased levels of mobility and accessibility throughout the Urban Area. - B. Emphasize the coordination of transit service within the Urbanized Area and the inclusion of transit service in transportation decision making process. - C. Travel Demand Management Strategic Plan that will provide a vision for a balanced, multimodal transportation system that promotes choices for travelers and influences demand. - D. Initiate an update of the Transit Development Plan based upon the input received during the LPlan 2040 public process.
+- A. Continue to emphasize the balance in transportation modes and the choice in travel modes for increased levels of mobility and accessibility throughout the Urban Area. - B. Emphasize the coordination of transit service within the Urbanized Area and the inclusion of transit service in transportation decision making process. - C. Travel Demand Management Strategic Plan that will provide a vision for a balanced, multimodal transportation system that promotes choices for travelers and influences demand. - D. Develop a framework for the implementation of the TDM strategy for the development of a functional TDM program that will educate and promote the TDM strategies in the Lincoln area. - E. Initiate an update of the Transit Development Plan based upon the input received during the LPlan 2040 public process.

-A. Emphasize the balance in transportation modes and choice On-going activity B. Emphasize the coordination and inclusion of transit service On-going activity C. Develop a Travel Demand Management Strategic Plan February 2013 D. Initiate an update of the Transit Development Plan June 2013
+Schedule of Products Completion Dates A. Emphasize the mode choice within the planning process On-going activity B. Emphasize the coordination and inclusion of transit service On-going activity C. Develop a Travel Demand Management Strategic Plan September 2013 D. Begin implementation of the TDM Strategy into a functional program On-going activity E. Initiate an update of the Transit Development Plan June 2014